 Interactive content on your site, if done well, can help keep visitors around longer and provide many benefits to both you and your customers.
 Content Marketing Institute has research and information on the use of interactive content that should definitely give you some ideas on how and when to use it.

 How have you used interactive content?
-Are there any cool, helpful tools that help make creating it easier that you’d like to share?
+Are there any helpful tools you use you’d like to share?